 Root Certificates are the primary level of certifications that tell a browser that the communication is genuine.
 This information that the communication is genuine is based upon the identification of certification authority.
 Your Windows operating system adds several root certificates as trusted so that your browser can use it to communicate with websites.

 This also helps in encryption of communications between the browsers and websites and automatically makes other certificates under it, valid.
-Thus certificate has many branches.
-For example, if a certificate from Comodo is installed, it will have a top level certificate that will help web browsers communicate with websites in an encrypted fashion.
+Thus the certificate has many branches.
+For example, if a certificate from Comodo is installed, it will have a top-level certificate that will help web browsers communicate with websites in an encrypted fashion.
 As a branch in the certificate, Comodo also includes email certificates, which will automatically be trusted by browsers and email clients because the operating system has marked the root certificate as trusted.

 Root Certificates determine if a communication session with a website should be opened.
 When a web browser approaches a website, the site gives it a public key.
-The browser analyses the key to seeing who is the certificate issuing authority, whether the authority is trusted according to Windows, the expiry date of the certificate (if the certificate is still valid) and similar things before proceeding to communicate with the website.
+The browser analyses the key to see who is the certificate issuing authority, whether the authority is trusted according to Windows, the expiry date of the certificate (if the certificate is still valid) and similar things before proceeding to communicate with the website.
 If anything is out of order, you will get a warning, and your browser may block all communications with the website.

 On the other hand, if everything is fine, messages are sent and received by the browser as communication happens.
 With every incoming message, the browser also checks the message with its own private key to see it is not a fraudulent message.
 It responds only if it can decrypt the message using its own private key.
-Thus, both keys are required to carry on the communications.
+Thus, both keys are required to carry on communications.
 Furthermore, all the communications are carried forward in encrypted mode.

 Fake Root Certificates